thekordy/ticketit/README.md

-# This package is still under active development and not for a production usage!
+# This package is deprecated!

+## From now on, this package is splited into two versions, [Ticketit v2.1](https://github.com/thekordy/ticketit/tree/2.1) for Laravel v5.1, and Ticketit v2.2 for Laravel v5.2

 A simple helpdesk tickets system for Laravel v5.1 and v5.2 which integrates smoothly with Laravel default users and auth system.